-POTW Dischargers

-POTW dischargers will be required to conduct a species sensitivity screening for chronic toxicity either prior to, or within 18 months after the first issuance, reissuance, renewal, or reopening (to address toxicity requirements) of the permit after the effective date of the Toxicity Provisions.

-The Water Boards may require a species sensitivity screening for chronic toxicity prior to every subsequent issuance, reissuance, renewal, or reopening (to address toxicity requirements) of the permit.
-At a minimum, a species sensitivity screening will be conducted no less than once every ten years.
+Non-storm water NPDES dischargers will be required to conduct a species sensitivity screening for chronic toxicity either prior to, or within 18 months after the first issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit after the effective date of the Toxicity Provisions.
+The Water Boards may allow use of test data generated within ten years prior to the first issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit after the effective date of the Provisions.
+Data generated prior to the effective date of the Provisions can only be used if the screening is representative of the effluent, and either:

-The Water Boards will also have the discretion to require POTW dischargers to conduct a species sensitivity screening for acute toxicity.

-Other Non-Storm Water NPDES Dischargers
+(1) was conducted in accordance with the requirements of Section IV.B.2.b.iii of the Provisions, or

+(2) the Regional Water Board accepts the use of the data in the screening, the data were analyzed using the TST, and the screening was conducted using at least one vertebrate, one invertebrate and one aquatic plant/algae from Table 1 of the Provisions.

-Except for POTW dischargers, all other non-storm water NPDES dischargers will be required to conduct a species sensitivity screening for both chronic and acute toxicity either prior to, or within 18 months after the first issuance, reissuance, renewal, or reopening (to address toxicity requirements) of the permit after the effective date of the Toxicity Provisions.
-The Water Boards may require a species sensitivity screening for chronic toxicity prior to every subsequent issuance, reissuance, renewal, or reopening (to address toxicity requirements) of the permit.
-At a minimum, a species sensitivity screening will be conducted no less than once every ten years.
+A species sensitivity screening must be conducted prior to any subsequent issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit if (1) the discharger has not conducted a species sensitivity screening in accordance with the Provisions within the previous 15 years or (2) if the effluent used in the last species sensitivity screening is no longer representative of the effluent.
+The Water Boards may require a species sensitivity screening for chronic toxicity prior to every subsequent issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit.

 B. Reasonable Potential Analysis

 Dischargers which have reasonable potential to cause or contribute to an exceedance of the chronic or acute toxicity objectives are required to conduct routine monitoring and are subject to effluent limitations.
 For both chronic and acute toxicity, reasonable potential exists if any of the toxicity tests results in a “fail” or if the percent effect at the IWC is greater than 10 percent.

-Furthermore, the Water Boards may use other information or data to determine if there is reasonable potential, includingfish die off observations,lack of available dilution, or existing data on toxic pollutants.
+Furthermore, the Water Boards may use other information or data to determine if there is reasonable potential, including, but not limited to, fish die off observations, data using a different concentration than the IWC, lack of available dilution, water quality and beneficial uses of the receiving water, the presence of endangered or threatened species or critical habitat, or existing data on toxic pollutants.

-All toxicity test data generated within five years prior to permit issuance, reissuance, renewal, or reopening (to address toxicity requirements) that is representative of effluent quality during discharge conditions shall be evaluated in determining reasonable potential.
+All toxicity test data generated within five years prior to permit issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) representative of effluent quality during discharge conditions shall be evaluated in determining reasonable potential.
 Data generated within those five years from a minimum of four tests using species specified by the Water Boards and selected from Table 1 of Section IV.B.1.b of the Provisions must be conducted at the IWC and be analyzed using the TST approach.
+If the minimum data are not available, the Water Boards can either require the discharger to conduct a minimum of four tests at the IWC, using a species selected by the Water Boards, or use aquatic toxicity tests conducted at the next highest concentration of effluent for the purposes of determining reasonable potential.

 If a reasonable potential analysis indicates there is reasonable potential, then the Water Boards must include the corresponding maximum daily effluent limitation (MDEL) and median monthly effluent limitation (MMEL) in the NPDES permit.